QACP requires a cooperative effort. Parents and/or caregivers are involved in their child’s education both inside and

 Outside of class: One or more parents from each family attend a monthly parent meeting (Aug-May) to discuss class business with their preschool teacher and class parents, and to meet with their parent educator.
 One caregiver for each enrolled child must enroll with NSC for the Parent Education course.

 All-school clean up: At the end of the school year, all members pitch in for a thorough classroom cleaning and a festive end-of-year picnic at a local park to kick off summer.

 Jobs: It takes a village to run a cooperative preschool so each member signs up for a school job to support the school’s operational needs.
 Jobs include admissions, scheduling, fundraising, class coordination and more.
 Expect to devote around 20 hours over the course of the school year to your co-op job.

 Fundraising: Ensuring our school’s financial stability is a crucial part of our job as QACP members.
-But don’t worry, at the Queen Anne Cooperative Preschool we put the “fun” in fundraising.
-Each year we host fundraising events which can include an auction, trivia night, a percentage night at a local restaurant or ice creamery — highlights of our QACP experience where you can socialize with friends, bid on exciting items, and support our beloved school.
+Each family is required to make a $120 fundraising contribution per school year.
 You will also have the opportunity to buy QACP t-shirts, placemats and other items throughout the year.

 Amazon Smile: Amazon will donate to QACP when you shop using Smile.